-It's a common stereotype that older married couples or those who have been in dedicated relationships for a long period of time come across the issue of not having enough sex or as much sex as they used to when their relationship was fresh and new.
-This stereotype comes with the bickering couple that often features one spouse who simply does not want to have sex anymore and one who is not happy with that fact.
-While this stereotype is not always true and not all couples have this issue, those that do do suffer from a strain in their relationship as sex does play a huge role in a couple's overall happiness with each other.
+It’s a common stereotype that older married couples or those in dedicated relationships for a long time come across the issue of not having enough sex or as much sex as they used to when their relationship was fresh and new.
+This stereotype comes with the bickering couple that often features one spouse who does not want to have sex anymore and is not happy with that fact.
+While this stereotype is not always true, and not all couples have this issue, those who suffer from a strain in their relationship as sex play a huge role in a couple’s overall happiness.

 Intimate touch is an important part of a close romantic relationship.
-For many people, sexual intimacy is entwined with emotional intimacy and that means that paying attention to your sex life can be a huge advantage to your long-term relationship and ignoring it can produce the opposite results.
-That being said, it's normal for a relationship to feel less sexy as time goes on.
-Passion doesn't always last when you are engaging in the same sexual activities and the truth is, it happens.
-The good news is that you can change this and you don't have to let it stay that way.
-Actively forming sexy relationship goals can keep you both feeling hot, and keep your relationship healthy.
-Let's take a closer look at why sexual intimacy is so important and how you can set some sexy relationship goals that will keep this relationship constantly progressing forward!
+For many people, sexual intimacy is entwined with emotional intimacy.
+That means that paying attention to your sex life can be a huge advantage to your long-term relationship, and ignoring it can produce the opposite results.
+That being said, it’s normal for a relationship to feel less sexy as time goes on.
+Passion doesn’t always last when you engage in the same sexual activities, and the truth is, it happens.
+The good news is that you can change this, and you don’t have to let it stay that way.
+Actively forming sexy goals for your relationship can keep you both feeling hot and keep your relationship healthy.
+Let’s take a closer look at why sexual intimacy is so important and how you can set some intimate goals that will keep this relationship constantly progressing forward.

 Why Sexual Intimacy Is Important

-Before we start talking about the importance of sexual intimacy in relationships, we must first clarify that not all relationships will require increased sexual activity or sexual activity at all in order to thrive.
-Some individuals, whether it be that they don't feel the need to have sex that much or because they may have a sexuality that eliminates the need to have sex, are able to thrive in a relationship with a limited or non-existent sex life and should not feel pressured if this current model is working for you.
+Before we start talking about the importance of sexual intimacy in relationships, we must first clarify that not all relationships will require increased sexual activity or sexual activity at all to thrive.
+Some individuals, whether it be that they don’t feel the need to have sex that much or because they may have a sexuality that eliminates the need to have sex, can thrive in a relationship with limited or non-existent sex life and should not feel pressured if this current model is working for you.

 Just because you and your partner are having sex does not mean you are actively contributing to your intimacy level with each other.
-It is possible for people in a relationship to become used to having sex with each other.
-It becomes a routine and when that happens, you may be able to have sex but not actually be in tune with each other.
+People in a relationship can become used to having sex with each other.
+It becomes a routine, and when that happens, you may be able to have sex but not actually be in tune with each other.
 Building intimacy is about having sex in a way that engages your mind and your emotions.

-When sexual activities are shared in with your full awareness, you build a deeper connection with your partner.
-In fact, some couples in long-term relationships find that addressing the problems in their sex life greatly improves the other issues in their marriage.
+In fact, some couples in long-term relationships find that addressing their intimacy problems greatly improves the other issues in their marriage.
 Why?
-Because sexual and emotional intimacy brings joy that allows you to be less judgmental of your partner and that clears other problems within the relationship dynamic.
+Because sexual and emotional intimacy brings joy that allows you to be less judgmental of your partner, which clears other problems within the relationship dynamic.

 Here are some other major reasons why sex is key to a great relationship…